 E.g. If you download reports for 2018-07 and 2018-05, only the 07 file will be scanned as 2018-06 is missing.

-To import from Smashwords, download the year-to-date spreadsheet.
+, download the year-to-date spreadsheet.
 Importing of previous years is not currently supported.
 I will update this as we approach the end of this year.

 If you view your daily sales report on Smashwords, without changing any filters